 \subsection{Feasible instance: Upper bounding the expected pulls of deceiver arms}

-For a deceiver arm $k$, we will define a good event $G_{c,k}$ where the CVaR is concentrated enough and derive an upper bound on the number of pulls of the deceiver arm.
+For a deceiver arm $k$, we will define a good event $G_{1,k}$ where the estimator for $g_1$ is concentrated enough and derive an upper bound on the number of pulls of the deceiver arm.